 Ever since they took over the search engine world, Google’s algorithms have changed dramatically to provide high-quality results that better determine the user’s search intent.
 They rank pages the best that they can by determining the searcher’s intent.
 In the past, a little keyword research was good enough to rank a webpage.
-In 2020, this is no longer the case.
+In 2020, this was no longer the case.

 Google’s most recent algorithms are now focused on combining both the searcher’s intent and the best optimized long-tail keywords.